nexmo-se/vonage-deepgram-voice-agent/README.md

 - Vonage Voice API WebRTC clients (Web, iOS, Android),
 - Vonage Video API WebRTC clients (Web, iOS, Android),
 - WebSocket connections, e.g. from Contact Centers, augmenting existing Voice applications.

+In this sample application code, users are connected with inbound or outbound PSTN calls.<br>
+The application may easily be updated to support other channels.
+You may [contact us](https://www.vonage.com/communications-apis/contact-api/) as you are building your next project.

 ## How this application works